chriskrycho/step-stool/README.md

     Ignored if categories or the blog functionality are not enabled.

   - Date: Specify the date the post is to be published.
 Ignored if the `Type` field is included and set to anything other than `post`.
+At present, this must be of the form `YYYY-MM-DD HH:MM`, though I will increase the date field's flexibility in the future.

   - Published: Keep the page from being published.
 If the user supplies `no` or `false` (case insensitive), the page/post will not be published.
 Any other